Introduction: CNC MOXYP Project, a Step by Step Guide With Files, Approximately $300 Dollars

 2. Download and open file, http://xloader.russemotto.com/

-3. Now with Xloader ope, click the three dots “...” and look for the GRBL file you downloaded first.
-4. Connect Arduino to computer.
-Look for Device “Uno(Atmega328)” and in the COM port there should be only one option, if not remove any other usb storage device from your computer.
+3. Now with Xloader open, click the three dots “...” and look for the GRBL file you downloaded first.
+4. Connect Arduino to the computer.
+Look for Device “Uno(Atmega328)” and in the COM port there should be only one option, if not remove any other USB storage device from your computer.
 5. Click “Upload” and wait for the upload, after that you are done with the installation.
-6. Congratulation, now you have all is need it to make a drawing.
+6. Congratulation, now you have all need it to make a drawing.
 Which is going to be the next step.

 Step 10: Wiring